floede/folio-jekyll/_posts/2015-01-09-solving-jekyll-on-windows.md

 Then I found this guide from [Eric Trinh](http://erictrinh.com/blog/jekyll-and-gh-pages/) detailing how you should aim to replicate GiHub's setup locally.
 This meant manually installing a ton of gems.
 Luckily Ruby tells you which and how.

 However I kept getting errors that Jekyll couldn't load the syntax highlighter Rouge.
-<p>cannot load such file -- rouge</p>
+> cannot load such file -- rouge

 I tried  re-installing and updating.
 Nothing helped.
 Finally I caved in, and tried the other highlighter mentioned by juthilo  .
 Which required me to install Python.
 Working with modern web applications often feel like jumping into the rabbit hole.
 One gem requires another gem which leads to a third, and so on.
 Same goes for node packages really.

-But after installing Python, and switching to Pygments, I was finally able to maket work.
+But after installing Python, and switching to Pygments, I was finally able to make it work.
 And you're able to read this.

 http://jekyll-windows.juthilo.com/